hardin47/website/Math150/Notes/06-surv.md

 -   Not independent

-    -   Subjects who drop out because they are extremely ill\
+    -   Subjects who drop out because they are extremely ill
-    -   Subjects who drop out because of adverse effects of the treatment regimen\
+    -   Subjects who drop out because of adverse effects of the treatment regimen

 -   Independent

-    -   Subjects who drop out because the study ends\
+    -   Subjects who drop out because the study ends
     -   Subjects who drop out because they move away

+Additionally, if someone, for example, dies in a car accident while enrolled in a clinical trial (where the event of interest is death), the person is considered dead, not censored.
+The rationale is that dying of any cause is likely related to the underlying disease, so we don't try to parse out the death reason.
+In some trials a cause of death is assigned, and competing risks models used, but assigning cause can be dicey.

 ::: {.example}
 Suppose we have the following melting times (in seconds) of milk chocolate chips for 7 students where the maximum time allowed for the experiment was 60 seconds: